learnbyexample/100_page_python_intro/100_page_python_intro.md

 ## pytest

-For large projects, simple `assert` statements aren't enough to adequately write and manage tests.
+For larger projects, simple `assert` statements aren't enough to adequately write and manage tests.
 You'll require built-in module [unittest](https://docs.python.org/3/library/unittest.html) or popular third-party modules like [pytest](https://doc.pytest.org/en/latest/contents.html).
 See [python test automation frameworks](https://github.com/atinfo/awesome-test-automation/blob/master/python-test-automation.md) for more resources.

 This section will show a few introductory examples with `pytest`.
 If you visit a project on PyPI, the [pytest page](https://pypi.org/project/pytest/) for example, you can copy the installation command as shown in the image below.
 You can also check out the statistics link ([https://libraries.io/pypi/pytest](https://libraries.io/pypi/pytest) for example) as a minimal sanity check that you are installing the correct module.